xhesjana1/Jessy-s-Journeys/README.md

 * The idea for the form in about.html and its modifications was inspired by the Code Institute challenge called Portfolio.
 I modified it slightly with ChatGPT to add a "required" section.
 Additionally, I thought it would be nice for the user to receive a congratulations page upon submitting the form.
 In one of the lessons at Code Institute, I learned that if I past the link template with POST.
 I incorporated this into Bootstrap so the form retains its styling while also directing the user to the congratulations page.
 * The image of Uluru in Australia in the trave.html site was taken from https://www.pexels.com/search/uluru/
 * Am I responsive -  https://ui.dev/amiresponsive?url=https://xhesjana1.github.io/Jessy-s-Journeys/
-* On the about.html site colors are taken from the colorspace website so they batch perfectly https://mycolor.space/?hex=%23C3A4BA&sub=1
+* On the about.html site colour are taken from the colour space website so they batch perfectly https://mycolor.space/?hex=%23C3A4BA&sub=1
-* The rest of the colors on this project were chosen by me, with some inspired by the Love Running project.
+* The rest of the colour  on this project were chosen by me, with some inspired by the Love Running project.
 I liked the look of them at the time, so I decided to reuse them for this project.
 * The audio to travel.html was taken from the https://freesound.org/people/Nancy_Sinclair/sounds/750632/
-* I got the color palette from colorkit https://colorkit.co/color-palette-generator/
+* I got the colour palette from colour kit https://colorkit.co/color-palette-generator/

 ##### Please note that all text in this project has been corrected by ChatGPT to ensure the grammar is displayed correctly.